bzap/aleknev_dev_v4/aleknev_dev_v4/README.md

 # aleknev_dev

 This is my personal website.
-Nothing fancy, made to be functional and fast.
+Nothing fancy, just made to be functional and fast.